munanning/MADAv2/README.md

 [MIT](LICENSE)

-The code is heavily borrowed from the CAG_UDA (https://github.com/RogerZhangzz/CAG_UDA).
+The code is heavily borrowed from the CAG_UDA (https://github.com/RogerZhangzz/CAG_UDA) and U2PL (https://github.com/Haochen-Wang409/U2PL).

 If you use this code and find it usefule, please cite:
 ~~~~
-@inproceedings{ning2021multi,
+@article{ning2023madav2,
-  title={Multi-Anchor Active Domain Adaptation for Semantic Segmentation},
+  title={MADAv2: Advanced Multi-Anchor Based Active Domain Adaptation Segmentation},
-  author={Ning, Munan and Lu, Donghuan and Wei, Dong and Bian, Cheng and Yuan, Chenglang and Yu, Shuang and Ma, Kai and Zheng, Yefeng},
+  author={Ning, Munan and Lu, Donghuan and Xie, Yujia and Chen, Dongdong and Wei, Dong and Zheng, Yefeng and Tian, Yonghong and Yan, Shuicheng and Yuan, Li},
-  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
-  pages={9112--9122},
-  year={2021}
+  journal={arXiv preprint arXiv:2301.07354},
+  year={2023}
 }
 ~~~~

 ## Notes
-The anchors are calcuated based on features captured by decoders.

-In this paper, we utilize the more powerful decoder in DeeplabV3+, it may cause somewhere unfair.
-So we strongly recommend the [ProDA](https://github.com/microsoft/ProDA) which utilize origin DeeplabV2 decoder.
+We also provide the results of D2ADA version in [Weights_D2ADA](https://drive.google.com/drive/folders/1pnSJZ-WWkYivdRokD9rteyPQ4DVWeGcu?usp=sharing).

+As you see, our framework is kind of out of date.
+If you want to continue in the research of domain adaptation, we recommend you to use the [D2ADA](https://github.com/tsunghan-wu/D2ADA) framework, which is more powerful and easy to use.